Introducing shrinkage in heavy-tailed state space models to predict equity excess returns: Empirical application

 \subsection{Data overview and model specification}

-We adopt the dataset utilized in \cite{welch2008comprehensive} and establish a relationship between S\&P~500 excess returns and a set of 14 fundamental factors that are commonly used in the literature.
-Our dataset is monthly and spans the period from 1926:01 to 2010:12.
-For more information on the construction of the variables, see \cite{welch2008comprehensive}.
+We adopt the dataset utilized in \cite{welch2008comprehensive} and establish a relationship between S\&P~500 excess returns and a set of fundamental factors that are commonly used in the literature.
+Our dataset is monthly and spans the period from 1927:01 to 2010:12.
 The response variable is the S\&P~500 index return minus the risk free rate.

-The following lagged explanatory variables are included in our models: The dividend price ratio, the dividend yield, the earnings price ratio, the dividend payout ratio, the stock variance (defined as the sum of squared S\&P~500 daily returns), the cross-sectional premium \citep[see][]{polk2006cross} and the book-to-market ratio.
-Furthermore, we include the ratio of 12-month moving sums of net issues by stocks listed at the New York Stock Exchange (NYSE) divided by the total end-of-year market capitalization of NYSE stocks.
-Moreover, we include yields on short- and long-term government debt and information on the term spread.
-To capture corporate bond market dynamics we include the spread differences between BAA and AAA rated corporate bond yields and the differences of corporate and treasury bond returns at the long end of the yield curve.
-Finally, we complete our set of covariates by including consumer price inflation and the investment to capital ratio.
+The following lagged explanatory variables are included in our models: The dividend price ratio (DP), the dividend yield (DY), the earnings price ratio (EP), the stock variance (SVAR, defined as the sum of squared S\&P~500 daily returns), and the book-to-market ratio (BM).
+Furthermore, we include the ratio of 12-month moving sums of net issues by stocks listed at the New York Stock Exchange (NYSE) divided by the total end-of-year market capitalization of NYSE stocks (NTIS).
+Moreover, the models feature yields on short- and long-term government debt and information on term spreads (TBL, LTY and LTR).
+To capture corporate bond market dynamics, we rely on the spread differences between BAA and AAA rated corporate bond yields and the differences of corporate and treasury bond returns at the long end of the yield curve (DFY and DFR).
+Finally, the set of covariates is completed by consumer price inflation (INFL) and an intercept term (cons).
+For more information on the construction of the exogenous variables that mainly capture stock characteristics, see \cite{welch2008comprehensive}.